 - And demand a deposit.

 Always stick to your deal, fulfill the order to the letter, on time, and for the price agreed.
-Be reliable and you will probably get more work.
-And don’t forget to put your contact details on the reverse of the picture.
+Be reliable and it will pay off..
+And don’t forget to put your contact information on the reverse of the picture.

 If you screw up and it takes longer than you anticipated (it happens to everyone) keep your customer informed about the delay.
 Good communication is the key to a happy customer.